valdcarl/DataScience/README.md

 # DataScience
 ## Carlos A. Valdez
+### Overview:
-### This repository includes a collection of Data Science related work and assignments, enjoy!
+* This repository includes a collection of Data Science related work and assignments, enjoy!